 Introduction to Fall Window Boxes

 The first step to making fall window boxes is to select the plants you want.
-I typically already have ivy growing in my boxes from summer.
+I typically already have ivy growing in my containers from summer.
 (If you’re starting your fall window boxes from scratch, just mount a flower box with brackets and then add potting soil.
-Next add several ivy plants as they add a trailing quality to your box.
+Next, add several ivy plants as they add a trailing quality to your box.
 All these items can be found at your local garden center.)

 Some stores promote a “hardy mum”.
 That means IF you planted the mum plants in a DEEP container or in your garden beds, (instead of your shallow flower boxes), AND IF you planted these mums 4-6 weeks before the first frost in your area, the mums would likely return the next spring to bloom again.
-But as you can imagine, that’s a lot of variables, so I just plant the mums in the boxes for one fall show and then I toss them out in late November.
+But as you can imagine, that’s a lot of variables, so I just plant the mums in the boxes for one fall show and then toss them out in late November.

 Step Two (to create fall window boxes): Prepare the containers